fmedio/baggage/README.txt

-Clutter is a lightweight webapp framework for the Java platform.
+baggage is a lightweight webapp framework for the Java platform.

 See src/baggage/hypertoolkit for details.